Here are five Steps to End Your Gambling Habit on your own,if you are not able to see me for some reason.

 What it does mean is that you have a set time when you'll be coming home.

-5. Find a new outlet for your addiction.
+5. Find a new outlet for your habit.

 You'll now devote this compulsion of yours to something new.
-You are going to look within yourself to find something to take the place of your gambling addiction.
+You are going to look within yourself to find something to take the place of your gambling habit.

 This doesn't mean you find a new and equally dangerous one, but it does mean that you find something that you can devote your time to.